Applicants

 • 6.2 Engineering and the Public

-In order to satisfy the Canadian environment experience requirement, all professional engineering applicants are required to achieve each of the Canadian competencies at the minimum category level.
+In order to satisfy the Canadian environment experience requirement, all professional engineering applicants are required to achieve each of the Canadian environment competencies at the minimum category rating.

-For more information, please refer to the Guide to Canadian Environment Competencies for Applicants and Assessors.
+For more information, please refer to the Guide to Canadian Environment Competencies.

 Who can use the Competency Assessment System